Top 10 Mistakes Sellers Make When Choosing a Charlottetown or PEI Realtor

 “I don’t need references.
 I’m a good judge of character.”

-A snap judgement isn’t good enough.
+Snap judgement isn’t good enough.
 You also need to determine if the agent is competent and the best way to do that is to check up on references.
 Ask for references on recent sales — check up on references of recent customers.
 Find out how an agent’s customers feel about their selling experience.
+See if the agent has testimonials on their website.

 Remember that how long an individual has been in real estate isn’t necessarily all you should look for.
 Experienced agents can grow jaded and not work as hard – newer agents sometimes make up with enthusiasm and effort what they lack in experience.